nosimpler/nosimpler.github.io/_posts/2022-01-14-Recombination1.md

 [![](../assets/images/recombination_table2.png)](../assets/images/recombination_table2.png)

-My absolute favorite recombination rule, though, is this one (denoting the recombination site as \|) :
+These tables are huge and difficult to read!
+I'm going to have to spend some time unpacking them in later posts.
+For now, I just want to talk about my absolute favorite recombination rule:

 TA\|G and TG\|A -&gt; TGG and TAA
+(denoting the recombination site as \|)

 TAG, TGA, and TAA are stop codons, but TGG is tryptophan (W)!